High Speed 2

 Construction work on the line would mean that:

-- a minimum of 216 Camden homes are demolished - more than double the 107 homes set to be lost along the rest of the line
+- 226 Camden homes are to be demolished - more than double the 107 homes set to be lost along the rest of the line

-- a further 264 Camden homes are at risk of demolition
+- 250 Camden homes are at risk of re-housing

 - the Maria Fidelis School will be significantly impacted because of its location.